skygorilla/teramoto-motorcycle-platform/DEPLOYMENT_GUIDE.md

 Value: [Firebase IP addresses provided]
 ```

-**Step 3: Link Hosting to App (CRITICAL)**
+**Step 3: Link Hosting to App (CRITICAL FOR FIXING "SITE NOT FOUND")**
-To prevent a "Site Not Found" error, you must tell Firebase Hosting to show your App Hosting application.
+To prevent a **"Site Not Found"** error, you must tell Firebase Hosting to show your App Hosting application.
 This is done via a `rewrite` rule in `firebase.json`.

-This has been automatically configured for you.
+**This configuration is now correctly set up in your `firebase.json` file.
+A fresh deployment will apply this fix.**

 ### 4. Authentication Troubleshooting